Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

       <aside class="itinerary-story__note" aria-label="Field note">
       <p class="itinerary-story__note-label"><strong>Field Note</strong></p>
       <p class="itinerary-story__note-text">
         <em>This account reflects my own observations and interpretations as an independent observer.
-It does not represent the views, opinions, or positions of FabCo Prosthetic Designs, Amputee Blade Runners, Fillauer, or their employees.
-Any statements or perspectives attributed to individuals I spoke with are presented as I understood them from our conversations and should not be interpreted as official statements on behalf of the organizations.
-This account has not been written, reviewed, or endorsed by FabCo Prosthetic Designs, Amputee Blade Runners, or Fillauer.</em>
+It does not represent the views, opinions, or positions of the organizations or individuals discussed here.
+Any statements or perspectives attributed to people I spoke with are presented as I understood them from our conversations and should not be interpreted as official statements on behalf of their organizations.
+This account has not been written, reviewed, or endorsed by the organizations discussed.</em>
       </p>
     </aside>